sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 - ✅ Require a pull request before merging
 - ✅ Require status checks to pass before merging

-Then for `Status checks that are required.` select all of the ones we've
+Then for `Status checks that are required.` select all of the ones we have
 created:

 <center>